Payback 2: Development

-Payback focused on single-player gameplay, however when developing Payback 2, James Daniels from Apex Designs decided to put more emphasis on multiplayer gameplay.
+As the original Payback provided single-player gameplay only, Apex Designs developer James Daniels decided to emphasise multiplayer gameplay in Payback 2.
+The game uses a custom game engine.

 In May 2015, Apex Designs released an update that dramatically improved the game's visuals.
-The original textures, which had been in use since the original Payback, were replaced with remastered versions, the lighting mechanics were also upgraded significantly too.
+The original textures, which had been in use since the original Payback, were replaced with remastered versions.
+The lighting mechanics were also upgraded significantly.

 In December 2016, Payback 2 received another major update, adding a proper and more realistic rigid-body physics system, improved gravity, vehicle models, character models, driving physics and more.

 Reception

-Upon Payback 2s initial release, TouchArcade praised it for being a competent "Grand Theft Auto clone", but criticized its lack of a good story.
-Slide2Play would criticize the game, claiming that it "still has issues with its basic design.
+Upon Payback 2s initial release, TouchArcade praised it for being a competent "Grand Theft Auto clone", but criticised its lack of a good story.
+Slide2Play would criticise the game, claiming that it "still has issues with its basic design.
 Winning a race is literally as easy as pushing forward... it's hard to target the (other) bad guys in the game's on-foot shooting mission...
 Shooting is also made difficult by the fact that everybody on-screen is tiny and seems to blend in with the dull environments."
 Several journalists noted having issues connecting, or finding, people to play with online as well.